ktohma/SmartControlwithLLM/README.md

 ## Support

-For any questions, please send an email to support@example.com.
+For any questions, please send an email to kadir.tohma@iste.edu.tr